libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 multidimensional data.
 More importantly, I'd like to show some examples of it's usage, and how it can be easily utilized to significantly improve performance of your numerical code.

-*Disclamer: It is assumed the reader is already somewhat familiar with ndslice package <sup>[[1](#footndslice)]</sup>.*
+*Note: It is assumed the reader is already somewhat familiar with ndslice package <sup>[[1](#footndslice)]</sup>.*

 ### What does it offer?